 In order to maintain the deer population at a healthy level, the City periodically reduces the population through sharpshooting conducted by the Burnsville Police Department and through high organized archery hunts on public park land.
 More information on organized bowhunts in Burnsville parks can be found here.

 Sharpshooting activities occur during the winter at specific sites.
 Venison from harvested deer is donated to local food shelves.
 When sharpshooting activities begin, this website will be updated with a list of parks where sharpshooting is occurring and updates regarding any temporary park closures related to the program.
 Park closed signs will be placed at the actual park as well.
-All sharpshooting activities have been completed for winter 2021-2022.
+Sharpshooting activities have now been completed for the winter 2022-2023 season.
+No sharpshooting work is planned until the winter of 2023-2024.